SeLite/SeLite.github.io/DevelopmentTools.md

   * it catches **some** events from Javascript code modules - ones loaded via `Components.utils.import()`
   * don't let it catch all exceptions - it reports too many annoyances from Firefox itself
   * it doesn't show stack trace of exceptions in its watch pane.
 So just add `expressionVariableName.stack` as a watched expression.
-  * you can locate a Javascript file by its name in 'Sources' list on the left, or 'Search scripts' field at the top-right.
+  * locate a Javascript file by its name in Sources list on the left, or by 'Search scripts' field at the top-right.
 However, they only list files that were used already, so some Selenium IDE files get loaded only after you run a Selenese command (e.g. `getEval | true`).
   * if you update a Javascript file (other than a code module) used by XUL and you enabled `nglayout.debug.disable_xul_cache`, then Firefox can refresh such Javascript, but browser debugger doesn't (as of Firefox 32).

 Don't use [Javascript debugger](https://addons.mozilla.org/en-US/firefox/addon/javascript-debugger) (Venkman) (because as of Firefox 22 it couldn't locate Javascript code modules).
 Neither use [Tiny Javascript Debugger](http://sourceforge.net/u/pbrunschwig/tinyjsd/wiki/Home/) (as it doesn't catch `debugger` keyword).